 In all of my CEO interviews, I always ask, “what can investors do to be more successful?”
 The answer is always invariably a variation of “start as soon as possible by forming good investment habits and let compounding returns do the work”.

-Which is what free investing apps like Lightyear help you do.
+Which is what discount investing apps like Lightyear help you do.
 They make it easier and cheaper for investors to get started.
 Investors will make mistakes, the market will crash at some point.
 But the earlier you start, with small amounts of money the more you will learn and the less costly market corrections will be.

 There is no denying the Lightyear investment app is excellently designed.
 They were co-founded and are led by Martin Sokk, one of the first Transferwise employees and their head of product.
 Lightyear has raised $35m so far, he says, for product development, not customer grabs, from investors like Richard Branson.
 It’s clear they want to do for investing what Wise has done for money transfers.